 Installation of this kit is straightforward and can be completed by those with an intermediate skill level.
 Installers should be confident in soldering wires for the electrical side.
 The mechanical installation of the flow meters involves cutting existing fuel lines and installing the inline flow meters with hose clamps over the barbed fittings.

-A detailed instruction manual is supplied with the kit which covers all aspects of the installation and programming of the display unit.
+A detailed instruction manual is supplied with the kit which covers all aspects of the installation and setup of the display unit.

 What is not included:

 Wiring to run between the flow meters and the display unit.
 Each meter has 3 wires which connect it to the head unit.
 One of these wires is a 12v power supply which can be shared between the meters.
 Additionally the earth connection to the display unit can also be shared between the meters.
 An electrical wiring diagram is included in the user instructions.

 Fittings: For the kits up to 4,000 LPH we can supply 1/4", 3/8", 1/2" and 1" hose tails in 316 Stainless Steel.
 Other sizes available on request.
 5/16" fittings are available in brass.
 Please let us know which fittings you would like with your kit.
 We will match the threads so they screw straight into the flow meters you have requested!

 |0.5 - 60 LPH||1/4" BSP Female|

 |5 - 150 LPH||1/4" BSP Female|

 |500 - 10,000 LPH||1-1/2" BSP Female|